ademisler/opencommerce/README.md

-# Fulexo
+# OpenCommerce

-Fulexo is a multi-channel e-commerce management platform built with Next.js and TypeScript.
+OpenCommerce is a multi-channel e-commerce management platform built with Next.js and TypeScript.
 This repository contains the initial project structure with mock data and placeholder integrations.

 The project is distributed under the MIT License (see `LICENSE`).
 A `package-lock.json` is provided for reproducible installs.